 The second stop on the tour of Home Base was to a gym.
 The brightly lit space included a wide range of equipment, weights, and electronics designed to help Vets restore areas of their brain disrupted by traumatic brain injury.
 (TBI)

 The final stop on the First Lady’s info-session was to a large family-stye kitchen.
 The open space is a casual place to hang-out, cook and break-bread with others who understand the process of recovery.
 It was also where Dr. Biden met with three families who know from experience how this Center of Excellence has helped them personally.

 Before Dr. Biden finished the day she gave each of the families a Challenge Coin, an award that signifies an act that went above and beyond the call of duty.

 The token of appreciation was not only from the First Lady, but from a grateful nation.

 To learn more about Home Base services reach out to: email@example.com or call 617-724- 5202

-If you or a family member is in crisis or facing an emergency do NOT use the Connect with Care email.
-GO directly to the nearest Emergency room or call the Veterans Crisis Line at 1-800-273-TALK ( 8255 )
+If you or a family member is in crisis or facing an emergency don’t wait.
+GO directly to the nearest Emergency Room or call the Veterans Crisis Line at 1-800-273-TALK ( 8255 )